-More information is included under the topic Early Garvey Notables in all our PDF Extended History products.
+Another 25 words (2 lines of text) are included under the topic Early Garvey Notables in all our PDF Extended History products

 Some of the first settlers of this family name were:

-Garvey Settlers in the United States in the 17th Century
+Garvey Settlers in United States in the 17th Century

 - James Garvey, who landed in Virginia in 1654